taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [DevoxxGenieIDEAPlugin](https://github.com/devoxx/devoxxgenieideaplugin) - DevoxxGenie is a plugin for IntelliJ IDEA that uses local LLM's (Ollama, LMStudio, GPT4All, Llama.cpp and Exo) and Cloud based LLMs to help review, test, explain your project code.
  * [AGiXT](https://github.com/josh-xt/agixt) - AGiXT is a dynamic AI Agent Automation Platform that seamlessly orchestrates instruction management and complex task execution across diverse AI providers.
 Combining adaptive memory, smart features, and a versatile plugin system, AGiXT delivers efficient a
  * [AutoGPT-Next-Web](https://github.com/connectai-e/autogpt-next-web) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.一键免费部署你的私人AutoGPT 网页应用
+ * [Auto_Jobs_Applier](https://github.com/aihawk-app/auto_jobs_applier) - Auto_Jobs_Applier_AIHawk is a tool that automates  the jobs application process.
+Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way.

 ## CLIs